laravel/docs/airlock.md

 <a name="revoking-mobile-api-tokens"></a>
 ### Revoking Tokens

-To allow users to revoke API tokens issued to mobile devices, you may simply list them by name, along with a "Revoke" button, within an "account settings" portion of your web application's UI.
+To allow users to revoke API tokens issued to mobile devices, you may list them by name, along with a "Revoke" button, within an "account settings" portion of your web application's UI.
 When the user clicks the "Revoke" button, you can delete the token from the database.
 Remember, you can access a user's API tokens via the `tokens` relationship provided by the `HasApiTokens` trait:

     // Revoke all tokens...
     $user->tokens()->delete();